exp111/BoomerangFuStuff/README.md

 ```
 This file contains definitions for two hats (a square hat and a cowboy hat).
 The fields:
-`id`: The hat ID.
-This should be unique (or things will break).
-Will probably deprecate this soon (hopefully :tm:)
+`name`: The hat name.
+This should be unique inside the metadata file (or things will break).
 `hatPrefabBundle`: The relative path to the bundle that contains the hat prefab.
 (Optional)
 `hatPrefabName`: The name of the prefab inside the bundle.
 (Optional)
 `debrisPrefabBundle`: The relative path to the bundle that contains the debris prefab.
 (Optional)